awsdocs/amazon-aurora-user-guide/doc_source/USER_LogAccess.Concepts.MySQL.md

 1. In the navigation pane, choose **Parameter groups**\.

-1. Choose the parameter group used by the DB instance you want to modify\.
+1. Choose the parameter group used by the DB cluster you want to modify\.

    You can't modify a default parameter group\.
-If the DB instance is using a default parameter group, create a new parameter group and associate it with the DB instance\.
+If the DB cluster is using a default parameter group, create a new parameter group and associate it with the DB cluster\.

-   For more information on DB parameter groups, see [Working with DB Parameter Groups and DB Cluster Parameter Groups](USER_WorkingWithParamGroups.md)\.
+   For more information on parameter groups, see [Working with DB Parameter Groups and DB Cluster Parameter Groups](USER_WorkingWithParamGroups.md)\.

 1. From **Parameter group actions**, choose **Edit**\.

 1. Set the `binlog_format` parameter to the binary logging format of your choice \(**ROW**, **STATEMENT**, or **MIXED**\)\.

-1. Choose **Save changes** to save the updates to the DB parameter group\.
+1. Choose **Save changes** to save the updates to the DB cluster parameter group\.

 **Important**
-Changing the `default.mysql5.6`, `default.mysql5.7`, or `default.mysql8.0` DB parameter group affects all MySQL version DB instances that use that parameter group\.
-If you want to specify different binary logging formats for different MySQL 5\.6, 5\.7, or 8\.0 DB instances in an AWS Region, you need to create your own DB parameter group\.
-This parameter group identifies the different logging format and assigns that DB parameter group to the intended DB instances\.
+Changing a DB cluster parameter group affects all DB clusters that use that parameter group\.
+If you want to specify different binary logging formats for different Aurora MySQL DB clusters in an AWS Region, the DB clusters must use different DB cluster parameter groups\.
+These parameter groups identify different logging formats\.
+Assign the appropriate DB cluster parameter group to each DB clusters\.
+For more information about Aurora MySQL parameters, see [Aurora MySQL Parameters](AuroraMySQL.Reference.md#AuroraMySQL.Reference.ParameterGroups)\.

 ## Accessing MySQL Binary Logs<a name="USER_LogAccess.MySQL.Binarylog"></a>